jessolo/mdlive-sdk-demo/README.md

  }
  ```

- **Note:** `splits.abi.*` is used for allowing run the app in architectures different than `arm` like the `x86` emulators, you could remove this block but you will need to test your app in real devices with `arm` architectures.
+ **Note:** `splits.abi.*` allows you to run your app on alternative mobile hardware architectures, and Android Studio Emulators.  ( e.g. `x86` vs. `arm`).
+You can remove this block, but you will need to test your app on real devices using `arm` architectures.

 ## Configuration
-This section describes the required code configuration to before using the MDLive SDK.
+This section describes the required code configuration before using the MDLive SDK.

-If you are not using a custom Application class for your app you will need to create one, let's say you named it `DemoApplication` and should look like the one in this repo.
+If you are not using a custom Application class for your app, you will need to create one.
+Let's say you named it `DemoApplication`.
+Your class should look like the following:

 Your `DemoApplication` class must inherit from `MultiDexApplication`.